 Lotus House is committed to creating and fostering a nurturing care, educational and social environment throughout Lotus Village, with welcoming, child-friendly spaces in rooms, living areas and gardens that support children’s healing, growth and learning on every level.
-This starts with the Children’s Wellness Center, a model therapeutic early childcare and education center for our littlest ones, newborn to age three, that includes six classrooms for infants and toddlers, play offices for child and family therapists, and a dedicated family room for mother and baby break time, breastfeeding and family therapy.
+This starts with the Children’s Wellness Center, operated by The United Way Center for Excellence in Early Education, a model therapeutic early childcare and education center for our littlest ones, newborn to age three, that includes six classrooms for infants and toddlers, play offices for child and family therapists, and a dedicated family room for mother and baby break time, breastfeeding and family therapy.

-In this groundbreaking work, we recognize that every aspect of a child’s experience in the Children’s Wellness Center and throughout the Village, from therapeutic care and education to the physical space and its contents, are integral to children’s wellbeing and offer opportunities for healing, growth, exploration, discovery, interaction and problem solving.
+In this groundbreaking work, we recognize that every aspect of a child’s experience in the Micky and Madeleine Arison Family Foundation Children’s Wellness Center and throughout the Village, from therapeutic care and education to the physical space and its contents, are integral to children’s wellbeing and offer opportunities for healing, growth, exploration, discovery, interaction and problem solving.